 The use of a visual schedule across the day promotes a sense of security and comfort in the preschool environment and supports children to make predictable transitions smoothly.
 The visual schedule promotes equity, as it is accessible to all children regardless of language or developmental barriers.
-A number of families also engage with the visual schedule to support their child's transition to the preschool day.
-Children also actively engage with the schedule across the day, both with educators and independently.
+Children actively engage with the schedule across the day, both with educators and independently.
 Daily routines are flexible and changes to the schedule are discussed and made with the children.
 Children with additional needs are further supported through one on one instruction as well as the use of modified language and visuals.
 For example, to support a child within the preschool who has autism engage with the daily routine, educators use the visuals, gesture, real object and Key Word Sign (KWS) as a whole communication approach.
 The use of visuals and KWS has proven successful when supporting EALD children in the preschool.